mb0/xelf-go/doc/modules.md

 to use this as default for external modules.
 The use spec can load whole files or pick single modules out and use aliases to resolve naming conflicts with one call.

+Daql packages dom and qry register module sources that prepare a program and provide extra data.
+The packages of course must still be imported into the go binary to register the module sources.

 Daql projects and schemas integrate with the new module system and export the node as dom property and all model types by name.

-Currently the program environment must be explicitly prepared to use daql packages.
-We would add dom and qry modules to encapsulate that setup.
-The dom package would add its specs and export the project, schema and model registry, that is then used to build up the dom schema.
-We still plan to import and register the module at compile time in these cases.

 We want to support process external code generators for the daql command.
 Maybe we can add a plugin module wrapper that support external processes using something like github.com/hashicorp/go-plugin.

-Daql and layla use the corresponding file name extension to indicate the expected xelf environment maybe we should converge on the xelf file with a use header.
-The idea is that we would make things easier for composing different extensions, tooling, being more explicit about requirements.
+Daql and layla used a corresponding file name extension to indicate the expected xelf environment.
+While we can still use explicit extensions, we should not encourage custom extension to simplify tooling.
+We can use the module system to ensure the expected environment.

 We want to import two versions of the same module.
 This would be especially handy for migrations where we may want to import both the old and new schema.
 The thing that complicates multiple type